theCreedo/ericjmlee-next/posts/shedding-the-image.md

 image_alt: 'A marble bust head'
 reading_time: 1
 unpublished: false
-description: 'When I lead, many times I feel like I need to uphold an image...'
+description: 'When I lead, many times I feel like I need to uphold an image.
+Though it is fun playing around with the idea of becoming like these leaders, the problem with chasing after so many different ideals was that I easily lose myself and forget who I am.'
 ---
 When I lead, many times I feel like I need to uphold an image.